 Digital Citizenship for Students

-Research showed that Amp was most often used by grades 3-7.
-We have the opportunity to introduce those young students to teamwork, research skills, and web tools.
-In addition to incorporating guardrails like "safe search", I worked to simplify the student toolset, and scale back the unnecessary features that had populated Amp over the years.
-I’ll illustrate the changes in the next several images.
+Amp was most often used by grades 3-7.
+We introduced young students to teamwork, research skills, and web tools.
+I greatly simplified the student toolset, and scaled back the unnecessary features that had populated Amp over the years.
+I’ll illustrate these "before and after" changes in the next several images.

 One of Amp's successful differentiators was the teacher controls, so I made sure to carry these into Workspace.
 I give the teacher control over team selections, and a dashboard to view team progress.
 There are additional teacher controls on our 2019 roadmap, including contributor attribution, so that a teacher has insight into which student added text or images to the Workspace.